Coronavorus subsides in state with 77 new reported deaths, 6,229 cases

-Florida's new coronavirus deaths subsided to 77, compared with 182 the day before and cases increased by 6,229, which was the lowest in 6 days, as weekend data is traditionally lower, the Florida Department of Health announced Saturday.
+Florida's new coronavirus deaths subsided to 77, compared with 182 the day before, and cases increased by 6,229, which was the lowest in 6 days, as weekend data are traditionally lower, the Florida Department of Health announced Sunday.

 Total daily tests remained under 100,000 again at 85,383 and the positive rate of daily tests decreased to 12.07 from 13.13 when there were 99,724 tests.
 The positivity rate for first-time cases dropped from 9.89 to 8.49, the lowest in two weeks and under the 10.0 percent target.